Claudette White

 Claudette Christine White (July 19, 1971 – February 6, 2021) was an American Chief Judge for the Quechan Tribal Indian Court from 2006 to 2020 and for the San Manuel Band of Mission Indians from 2018 to 2020.

 She was also appointed to the California Tribal Court/State Court Forum and was an appointed member of the California Child Welfare council before her death in February 2021.
 White was an active member of the Quechan Indian Tribe.

-White died on February 6, 2021, of complications from COVID-19.
+White died on February 6, 2021, at the age of 49, from complications of COVID-19.

 Early life

 Claudette Christine White was born on July 19, 1971, in Yuma, Arizona, to Delores Brown and Durman White.
 She grew up on the Fort Yuma Indian Reservation bordering Arizona, California, and Mexico.
 A member of the Quechan Indian Tribe, she was a descendant of the Cocopah and Kumeyaay Indian Tribes.
 White was raised by her mother, a home health aide.
 When she was 24, White's father, a Vietnam veteran and paramedic, died of a heroin overdose.